snowflakedb/gosnowflake/README.md

 ### Binding time.Time
 _This behavior is subject to change by the production._

-Go's [database/sql](https://golang.org/pkg/database/sql/) limits the data types to the following for binding and fetching.
+Go's [database/sql](https://golang.org/pkg/database/sql/) limits Go's data types to the following for binding and fetching.
 ```
 int64
 float64